 Firewall Mode Security Context

-Command Mode Routed Transparent Single Multiple
+Command Mode Routed Transparent Multiple

-Context System
+Single Context System

 Global configuration • • •

-By default, all security contexts have unlimited access to the resources of the security appliance, except where maximum limits per context are enforced.
+By default, all security contexts have unlimited access to the resources of the ASA, except where maximum limits per context are enforced.
 However, if you find that one or more contexts use too many resources, and they cause other contexts to be denied connections, for example, then you can configure resource management to limit the use of resources per context.

-The security appliance manages resources by assigning contexts to resource classes.
+The ASA manages resources by assigning contexts to resource classes.
 Each context uses the resource limits set by the class.

-When you create a class, the security appliance does not set aside a portion of the resources for each context assigned to the class; rather, the security appliance sets the maximum limit for a context.
+When you create a class, the ASA does not set aside a portion of the resources for each context assigned to the class; rather, the ASA sets the maximum limit for a context.
 If you oversubscribe resources, or allow some resources to be unlimited, a few contexts can "use up" those resources, potentially affecting service to other contexts.
 See the limit-resource command to set the resources for the class.